 In addition, OSUCCC – James researchers are developing a series of anticancer peptide vaccines and related cancer cell inhibitors.

 AR-12 and AR-42 are two targeted drugs developed by OSUCCC – James researchers that work in unusual ways.
 AR-12 was in clinical trials testing for lymphoma and certain solid tumors; AR-42 was being evaluated for the treatment of multiple myeloma, chronic leukemia and lymphoma.

 For cancer patients, research and clinical trials mean hope.

 Clinical trials are research studies designed to test new, innovative ways to prevent, detect, diagnose or treat cancer patients.

 The OSUCCC – James has hundreds of open clinical trials at any given time, with some of the world’s latest discoveries available to clinical trial patients right here in Columbus, Ohio.
 In fact, patients have access to more cancer clinical trials here than at nearly any other hospital in the region and they also have access to some of the most advanced, targeted treatments and drugs available.

 Patients can enter clinical trials before, during or after starting their individual treatments.
 They are closely monitored by the OSUCCC – James specialists.

-The OSUCCC – James is one of only four U.S. cancer centers funded by the National Cancer Institute (NCI) to conduct phase I and phase II clinical trials on novel anticancer drugs.
+The OSUCCC – James is one of only a few U.S. cancer centers funded by the National Cancer Institute (NCI) to conduct phase I and phase II clinical trials on novel anticancer drugs.
 These trials go only to centers that demonstrate an exemplary capacity for research and clinical care, the expertise to deliver the latest in treatments, and the infrastructure to interpret and track treatment results.